suchyta1/Valarauko/README.md

 This way, one can generate random positions which are truly uniform over the sphere, with nothing enforced on tile scale.
 Though, I have built in an option to still run with equal number per tile settings to be "backward compatible".
 (This uses `--pertile`, but I don't recommend using this.
-Objects are placed into the "unique areas" defined by DESDM, whih are not exactly equal area, so one ends up with slightly non-uniform sampling.)
+Objects are placed into the "unique areas" defined by DESDM, which are not exactly equal area, so one ends up with slightly non-uniform sampling.)

 There is a file called [`BuildPos.py`](https://github.com/suchyta1/BalrogMPI/blob/master/BuildPos.py), which generates the positions.
 Run `BuildPos.py --help` for the command line arguments.
 They should be relatively clear.